Infarni/UkrainianExchangeRates/README.md

 <h1>About</h1>
 This is the backend for the REST API.
 API creation with django and django-rest-framework.
 Parser for Beautiful Soup 4.
+Now it is launched at https://archdrdr2.pythonanywhere.com
 <h2>Deploy</h2>
 <ol>
   <li>Clone this repo</li>